 Americana is supported by the Department of American Studies and The John W. Gallivan Program for Journalism, Ethics, and Democracy.
-Americana is edited by American Studies majors Julianne Downing (’22) and Mannion McGinley (’23), and advised by Professor Peter Cajka, Director of Undergraduate Studies of the Department of American Studies, and Professor Richard G. Jones, Director of the Gallivan Program.
+Americana is edited by American Studies majors Julianne Downing (’22) and Mannion McGinley (’23), and advised by Professor Peter Cajka, Director of Undergraduate Studies of the Department of American Studies.

 A Note from the Editors